 For already fillets: always look for bright flesh color, no discoloration, or a slimy surface.

 Then ask to smell the fish!
 Don’t be afraid to ask your fishmonger or the person behind the counter, if you can smell the fish.
 It has to smell fresh “like the sea” and not have any fishy order whatsoever!

 How to make Roasted Red Snapper Italian Style?

 For this recipe, I prefer my red snapper to be in the form of a fillet.
 With these fillets, the prep work is minimal.

-Keep in mind, the fillet red snapper will roast quickly, especially if they are thinly cut (like mine), so keep an eye on them while roasting.
+Keep in mind, these fillets of red snapper will roast quickly, especially if they are thinly cut (like mine), so keep an eye on them while roasting.

 TIPS for Success!

 - Just before I served it, I added an additional squeeze of lemon juice on top.
 This will give the fish more flavor and keep it juicy.

 - Fresh herbs are always best and great with seafood recipes, but if you need to use dried ones, go ahead – they work well too.